robbi5/kleineanfragen/README.md

     docker-compose run web rails c

+### Importing papers from the public database dump

+If you want to develop with already scraped data, you can use the public available data dumps from the [kleineAnfragen.de data page](https://kleineanfragen.de/info/daten).
+Download the latest `kleineanfragen-....sql.bz2` from there and put it into `tmp/dump/`.

+To begin importing the data, you have to first enter a docker container:

+    docker run -v $(pwd)/tmp/dump:/tmp/dump --rm --network kleineanfragen_default -it kleineanfragen_database bash

+Inside this one-off throwaway container, import the data with following commands

+    bzcat /tmp/dump/kleineanfragen-*.sql.bz2 | psql -h database -U kleineanfragen import pg_dump -h database -U kleineanfragen -d import --data-only | psql -h database -U kleineanfragen -d kleineanfragen psql -h database -U kleineanfragen import -c "DROP SCHEMA public CASCADE; CREATE SCHEMA public; GRANT ALL ON SCHEMA public TO postgres; GRANT ALL ON SCHEMA public TO public;" exit

 ### Normalizing Names with Nomenklatura

 For normalizing names of people, parties and ministries, we use [Nomenklatura](https://github.com/pudo/nomenklatura).